 It has been years since I had fish, but I remember that betta (fighting fish) can be in a bowl without a filter.
 When you go to the pet shop, they're usually sitting in little cups of water (one per cup, or else they'd fight to the death).
 The male fish are very colorful, including blue.
 I always feel sad for them when I see them in their little cups.

 But like I said, I'm concerned about what she's going to do with them afterwards.
 Off the top of my head, all the blue colored fish I can think of (besides betta) are salt water fish.
 They have specific requirements, and set up can be costly.
 I don't know about the logistics of putting an individual salt water fish into a little bowl with a light, and how long the fish can be there like that.
 I never had a salt water tank, but with a regular tank it takes time to get the water right before even adding fish.
 You can't just go adding fish to any water willy-nilly, or they'll die -- probably not what she wants at a wedding reception.
 And the temperature needs to be right.
 Maybe they could go into a large tank afterwards, for her to keep as pets.
-If she chooses the colorful male betta fish, she would NOT be able to put them into tanks together afterwards.
-They'd have to be kept separately for the remainder of their lives.

 In my opinion, your daughter needs to do a LOT of research on this, and be willing to take on the long-term responsibility of taking care of these fish.
 If she goes with salt water fish, she needs to set up a tank to take care of them, and the larger the better.
 If she goes with betta, she needs to be willing to take care of all those individual fish, and those little cups just aren't humane on a long-term basis.
 She could probably start by talking to someone knowledgeable at a local pet shop about putting fish into bowls with lights (and I assume no filters) for the entire wedding day/night.
 She'd need to make sure the guests don't mess with the fish (put anything into their bowls).
 I think that well-grounded adults would know, but children or young people would probably be tempted to tap, move around the bowls, poke their fingers into the water, or drop things into the bowls.
 If she can find a way to do it responsibly, then it would certainly be unique and memorable.